Portage Park, Chicago

-Portage Park is located on the northwest side of the City of Chicago, Illinois and is one of 77 officially designated Chicago community areas.
+Portage Park is one of the 77 community areas of Chicago in Illinois, United States, located on the northwest side of Chicago.
 Portage Park is bordered by the community areas of Jefferson Park and Forest Glen to the north, Dunning and the suburb of Harwood Heights to the west, Irving Park to the east and Belmont-Cragin to the south.

 The area is notable for its Six Corners outdoor shopping district, centered at the intersection of Irving Park Road, Cicero Avenue and the diagonal Milwaukee Avenue, the Portage Theater and for its namesake - Portage Park.
 The name of the park was taken from the major portage linking the Des Plaines and Chicago rivers along what is today Irving Park Road.
 The area was so swampy that in wet weather, Native Americans and trappers were easily able to paddle through the area in either direction without leaving their canoes.
 In those days, the Des Plaines was perhaps the most significant way to the Illinois, and then on to the Mississippi (and to return).

 Portage Park has the largest Polish community in the Chicago Metropolitan Area according to the 2000 census.
 Portage Park is home to the Polish American Association, the Polish Jesuit Millennium.
 One of the area's parks is named Chopin Park after Frédéric Chopin, Poland's most famous composer.

 History

-In 1850, along with construction of the Northwest Plank Road (present Milwaukee Avenue), Jefferson Township was incorporated at the legendary Dickinson Tavern.
+In 1850, along with construction of the Northwest Plank Road (present Milwaukee Avenue), Jefferson Township was incorporated at the Dickinson Tavern.
 Jefferson Township was part of a large swath of land annexed to the city in 1889 in advance of the World's Columbian Exposition.
 Much of the area was still largely rural in the early 20th century until the extension of streetcar lines into the area along Milwaukee, Irving, and Cicero lured in immigrants from the overcrowded tenements of the city's ethnic enclaves.
 Soon Scandinavian, German, Italian, Polish and Irish families from the industrial areas by the Chicago River such as Polish Downtown and Goose Island were buying lots in the vicinity to build their homes.
 Area developers such as Szajkowski, Schorsch as well as Koester and Zander subdivided what had been farmland into subdivisions of what became part of Chicago's famous "bungalow belt".